The Universal Studios Store Introduces New Dedicated Areas Showcasing The Wizarding World of Harry Potter and Super Nintendo World

 - The newly expanded retail space at Universal Orlando showcases merchandise from all three realms of The Wizarding World of Harry Potter, featuring offerings from Hogsmeade at Universal Islands of Adventure, Diagon Alley at Universal Studios Florida, and the Place Cachée within the Ministry of Magic.

-- Set to officially open on May 22 at the upcoming Universal Epic Universe theme park, this location will provide fans with the unique opportunity to enjoy a variety of Butterbeer treats from a dedicated Butterbeer counter, including both cold and frozen versions, alongside an array of other specialty items inspired by the beloved franchise.
+- The expanded location provides fans with the unique opportunity to enjoy a variety of Butterbeer treats from a dedicated Butterbeer counter, including both cold and frozen versions, alongside an array of other specialty items inspired by the beloved franchise.

 Super Nintendo World: